 Fruit juices – NOT as healthy as you may think… Sorry!

-They have also had their fiber extracted in the juicing process (which is another reason why they are so high GI).
+Most juices have also had their fibre extracted in the juicing process (which is another reason why they are so high GI).

 Therefore those juices give you unnatural amounts of fructose, and that in itself promotes high insulin spikes and ultimately fat storage.